SimplexCC/sell-docs/source/includes/reference/_poid-check-notify-status.md

 # poid-check-notify-status #

-A notification, from you to Simplex, that the status of a proof-of-identity check has changed.
+A notification, from you to Simplex, that the status of a poid-check has changed.

 ## Synopsis ##